lukekproj/GECKO/paper/paper.md

 gaze is close enough to a target to count as fixating or pursuing it.
-GECKO then surfaces these computations in a labeling interface designed for imperfect gaze data, making expert annotation practical across a full dataset (\autoref{fig:geometry}\,C).
-The target users are motor-control, sensorimotor-neuroscience, and rehabilitation researchers who collect gaze data alongside limb dynamics using Kinarm and need a consistent, documented first-pass pipeline that does not require programming to operate.
+GECKO then surfaces these computations in a labeling interface designed for imperfect gaze data, making expert annotation practical across a full dataset (\autoref{fig:geometry}\,D).
+The target users are motor-control and rehabilitation researchers who collect gaze data alongside Kinarm limb dynamics and need a documented first-pass pipeline that requires no programming.

 # State of the field